2222-09-27

 Mantis got its name from the Mantidae family of insects, colloquially referred to as bugs.
 That’s also the reason why Mantis BT uses a bug as its logo.

-With the release of Mantis BT version 1.2.0, an event-driven plugin system was introduced.
-As one of the elder kids in town, I personally found Mantis BT quite old school.
-Also if you compare it to other issue tracking tools.
+As one of the elder kids in town, I found Mantis BT quite old school.
+Also, if you compare it to other issue-tracking systems and tools.

-Mantis BT Open Source Bug Tracking Tool
+Mantis BT Open Source

 • Compared to other open-source tools, Mantis BT primarily focuses on the topic of bug tracking.